 Arizona is a state where you’re surprised to find out what is legal and not legal because sense does not matter when it comes to the law.
 We all know that it’s 2021, and it’s more about who’s more likely to break it and how much the state can benefit from it.
-In the case of Arizona, I couldn’t imagine going to see the Grand Canyon without THC.
-It expands the imagination, bringing you back to your childhood when films featured the Grand Canyon.
 It’s probably been worn out of a concept now; I am not sure, but I’d bet my bottom dollar to say that one of The Fast and Furious masterpieces has a film set somewhere near the Grand Canyon.

 Besides Deserts, vacant suburban sectors, cities named after legendary birds and bobcats–is there Delta-8 THC in between the tumbleweeds?